Table of Contents

 The old ways are too compelling.
 I end up copying code from old projects, looking for the same questions in Stack Overflow, or reviewing the same Kaggle notebooks for the hundredth time.
 At this point, I don't know how many times I've googled for a variant of "remove extra spaces in a string using Python."

 So, finally, I've decided to compile snippets and small recipes for frequent tasks.
 I'm starting with Natural Language Processing (NLP) because I've been involved in several projects in that area in the last few years.
-And because I like it ;)

 For now, I'm planning on compiling code snippets and recipes for the following tasks:

 This article contains 20 code snippets you can use to clean and tokenize text using Python.
 I'll continue adding new ones whenever I find something useful.
-They're based on a mix of Stack Overflow answers, books, and my own experience.
+They're based on a mix of Stack Overflow answers, books, and my experience.

 In the next section, you can see an example of how to use the code snippets.
-Then, you can check the snippets on your own and take the ones that you need.
+Then, you can check the snippets on your own and take the ones you need.

 How to use